You have been redirected to your local version of the requested page

 Silicon semiconductor devices are manufactured on highly polished wafers.
 Scratches and other imperfections on the wafer could affect the performance of the final product.
 Therefore, surface preparation is a key step to obtain clean, mirror polished, undamaged silicon surfaces.

 Chemical cleaning is a proven method used here to remove contaminants from the wafer surface.
 The most common process, «RCA clean», cleans wafers via two consecutive standard solutions.
-The standard cleaning 1 «SC1» bath (or ammonia peroxide mixture «APM») is composed of NH4OH and H2O2.
+The standard cleaning 1 «SC1» bath (or ammonia peroxide- mixture «APM») is composed of NH4OH and H2O2.
 The standard cleaning 2 «SC2» bath is made of HCl and H2O2.
 The key factors for efficient wafer cleaning are bath residence time and optimum chemical concentration in the cleaning baths.
-Rapid inline monitoring of the major SC1/SC2 bath constituents guarantees increased wafer yields while decreasing defect density.
+Using near-infrared spectroscopy to monitor the major SC1/SC2 bath constituents inline guarantees increased wafer yields while decreasing defect density.

 Inline near-infrared spectroscopy (NIRS) system configuration for cleaning bath analysis.